 His conclusion?
 We are entering a golden age of ageing.
 People in later life are healthier, happier, wealthier and fitter than ever before.
 So why not learn a language in your 50s, launch a business in your 60s, take up surfing in your 70s, fall in love in your 80s or join a protest movement in your 90s?
 To do so, however, we must reinvent our view of ageing – and redesign everything from education and politics to business and healthcare.

-Circle Sq. is delighted that Carl will be in conversation with editor and columnist Matthew D’Ancona; speaking about growing older and living our best, boldest lives.
+Carl was in conversation with Tortoise editor and columnist, Matthew D’Ancona.
 Carl’s intellect, wit and deep understanding of human behaviour have landed him on the TED main stage, and in board rooms and conference halls across the globe.
 Carl is one of the most engaging speakers we’ve ever met.
-This is an unmissable opportunity to be inspired to embrace the ‘never-retiring years’.

 Click here to read more about Carl Honoré and (B)older.